Stay up to date with notifications from The Independent

 Comments

-Boutique hotels are somewhat of a buzzword, but Paris. was made for this hotel scene.
+Boutique hotels are somewhat of a buzzword, but you need not look further than Paris for some of the very best boutique stays.
 Palaces aside, Parisian buildings aren’t spacious.
 They may teeter up to eight or nine floors, but Haussmann buildings often culminate in chambres de bonne, the former maids’ quarters.

-Ironically, what would have once been the least desirable rooms (no-one with money wanted to walk up and down eight floors multiple times a day in the pre-elevator age) are now the best rooms in the house, where you can see the Eiffel Tower from bed.
+Ironically, what would have once been the least desirable rooms (no one with money wanted to walk up and down eight floors multiple times a day in the pre-elevator age) are now the best rooms in the house, where you can spot monuments such as the Eiffel Tower and the Sacré-Cœur Basilica without even leaving your bed.

-New buildings in Paris city centre aren’t allowed to be higher than 37m, so other than a handful that slipped through before the rules were fixed, Paris is pretty low rise.
-That means that the city’s most iconic landmarks are widely visible, and you certainly don’t need to be staying in a 500-room tower block to enjoy the best views.
+New buildings in Paris city centre aren’t allowed to be higher than 37 metres, so other than a handful that slipped through before the rules were fixed, Paris is pretty low-rise.
+That means that the city’s most iconic landmarks are widely visible even from the more intimate and boutique accommodations, so you certainly don’t need to be staying in a 500-room tower block to enjoy the most magnificent views of Paris.

 At a glance